tatianna10/travel-spots/README.md

 # Travel Spots
 **TravelSpots** is a modern React web application that allows users to discover, share, and manage interesting places around the world.
-The platform includes a public catalog, user authentication, full CRUD operations, likes/comments, maps integration, and protected routes.
+The platform includes a public catalog, user authentication, full CRUD operations, likes/comments and protected routes.

 ---